Davej66/moving-forward/README.md

 ### Returning Visitor Goals
 - As a Returning Visitor, I would like to review previous purchases in my profile.
-- As a Returning Visitor, I would like to continue support the causes with donations.
+- As a Returning Visitor, I would like to continue to support the causes with donations.
+- As a Returning Visitor, I would like to see items and offers.

 # **User Stories**